-The 900% increase is a staggering figure, and mirrors a huge spike in offline attacks on Asians during the coronavirus crisis, a spike that has been at least partly fueled by President Donald Trump’s insistence on calling the outbreak the “Chinese virus.”
+The 900% increase is a staggering figure, and mirrors a huge spike in offline attacks on Asians during the coronavirus crisis, a spike that has been at least in part fueled by President Donald Trump’s insistence on calling the outbreak the “Chinese virus.”

-Twitter isn't the only online platform seeing a spike in hate speech and anti-Chinese behavior.
-L1ght analyzed millions of websites, social networks, teen chatting forums, and gaming sites from December until this week, examining text alongside images, videos, and voice recordings to identify increases in hate speech, cyberbullying, and general online toxicity.
+Twitter is not the only online platform seeing a spike in hate speech and anti-Chinese behavior.
+L1ght analyzed millions of websites, social networks, teen chatting forums, and gaming sites from December 2019 until this week, examining text alongside images, videos, and voice recordings to identify increases in hate speech, cyberbullying, and general online toxicity.

 The researchers found that because younger people had more time to spend online, there has been a 70% increase in hate speech between kids and teens using online chats, while there was a 40% uptick in abusive language on popular gaming platforms such as Discord.

-The data also shows a 200% increase in traffic to prominent hate sites tracked by L1ght.
-And Levkovitz says that some smaller hate sites it monitors have seen traffic increase from tens of thousands of visitors per month to several hundreds of thousands.
+The data also shows there has been a 200% increase in traffic to prominent hate sites tracked by L1ght.
+And, Levkovitz says that some smaller hate sites it monitors have seen traffic increase from tens of thousands of visitors per month to several hundreds of thousands.

 As the coronavirus epidemic, and online hate speech, have spread, so have offline attacks directed at Asian Americans.

 In the early days of the outbreak, even before it reached the U.S., researchers from San Francisco collected more than 1,000 reported cases of xenophobia against Chinese Americans between Jan.
 28 and Feb.
 24.